DevCycleHQ/cli/docs/cleanup.md

   --repo-config-path=<value>  Override the default location to look for the repo config.yml file

 DESCRIPTION
   Replace a DevCycle variable with a static value in the current version of your code.
+Currently only JavaScript is supported.

 EXAMPLES
   $ dvc cleanup my-variable-key --value true --type Boolean